Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Details on the theoretical model

 We now explicitly proceed to the diagonalization of the $M'_{lp,{\bf q}}$ matrix in Eq.~\eqref{eq_Mprime_LP}.
 Notice that $b_{-\bf q}=b_{\bf q}$.
 We then write:

 with $\bar a_{\bf q} = (a_{\bf q} + a_{-\bf q}) / 2$.
 The eigenvalues of $M'_{lp,{\bf q}}$ are then $\omega_{lp,{\bf q}}$ and $-\omega_{lp,-{\bf q}}$ with:

 We introduce the notation $\tilde \omega_{\bf q} = \sqrt{\bar a_{\bf q}^2 - |b_{\bf q}|^2}$.
 Notice that we focus on the regime where $\bar a_{\bf q}^2 > |b_{\bf q}|^2$, which is always the case in the regime accessible to our measurements.
-Otherwise, the eigenvalues have an imaginary part, and we find that $|u_{\bf q}|^2=|v_{\bf q}|^2$; in this case, which shall not be discussed further in this paper, the eigenmodes do not describe proper bosonic excitations.
+Otherwise, the eigenvalues have an imaginary part, and we find that $|u_{\bf q}|^2=|v_{\bf q}|^2$, \mr{so that the eigenmodes do not describe proper bosonic excitations.
+This latter case corresponds to the flat part in the excitation spectrum,} which shall not be discussed further in this paper.
 Solving the eigenvalue equations using the conventions of Eq.~\eqref{eq_Mprime_LP_conventions}, the convention that $u_{\bf q}$ is real, and the normalization condition $|u_{\bf q}|^2-|v_{\bf q}|^2=1$, we find the coefficients:

 Notice in particular the the $v_{\bf q}$ coefficient is complex, with a phase given by the phase of $b_{\bf q}=(gn)_{{\rm LL},{\bf q},-{\bf q}}$.
 In practice, though, this phase is negligible, and we take $v_{\bf q}$ real.